SkEditorTeam/SkEditorDocs/docs/en-US/addons/analyzer.md

 2. You'll see a list of currently loaded addons
 3. To add an addon, click the `Add` button and select the addon's JAR file
 4. To remove an addon, select it from the list and remove it
-5. When you leave this page, the Analyzer will reload automatically.
+5. When you leave this page, the Analyzer will reload automatically